Key Takeaways

 Certified Tax Preparer

-Once certified tax preparers receive a tax identification number from the IRS, they are legally permitted to prepare tax documents for individuals and companies.
-Several tax certifications, including the accredited tax preparer (ATP) credential, qualify professionals to apply for an identification number.
-The Accreditation Council for Accountancy and Taxation offers the ATP exam twice a year.
+Once certified tax preparers receive a tax identification number from the Internal Revenue Service (IRS), they can legally prepare tax documents for individuals and companies.
+Several tax certifications, including the accredited tax preparer (ATP) credential, qualify professionals to apply for identification numbers.
+The ACAT offers the ATP exam twice a year.

 Recommended Reading